nealcaren/fightordie/Volumes/16/01/burning_of_jim_mcilherron.md

 <!--
-title:   The Burning of Jim Mc Ilherron : An N.A.A.C.P.
+title:   The Burning of Jim Mc Ilherron: An N.A.A.C.P.
 Investigation
 author:  White, Walter F.
 journal: The Crisis
 year:    1918